 A number of groups, staff and volunteers have taken part and completed the John Muir Award scheme.
 This involved participants carrying out a series of tasks; discovering a wild place, exploring, conserving and sharing their experiences.
-The awards provided many with an additional sense of achievement and they have been awarded certificates and badges in recognition of their work.
-A total of 221 Discovery awards, 43 Explorer awards and 2 Conserver awards have been awarded.
+The awards provided many with an additional sense of achievement and they have been awarded certificates and badges in

-We are delighted that the team at Westonbirt Arboretum chose to use the John Muir Award to help underpin activities as part of this project.
+'We are delighted that the team at Westonbirt Arboretum chose to use the John Muir Award to help underpin activities as part of this project.
 The quality of Award delivery was consistently high and the breadth of creativity within each proposal was always a pleasure to read.
 Claire, Rachel, Chris and especially Karen (Community Officers) used the framework of the John Muir Award to add value to programmes ranging from mental health and recovery to engaging young people in education, recognising personal growth and achievement in each case.
 The resources developed by Karen (YP Community Officer) and the team to record activity and participants' interactions with their natural surroundings were also exemplars and I often refer to these when guiding new Award providers in the development of their plans.
 Westonbirt have been a brilliant partner organisation in support of the goals of the John Muir Trust and the promotion of everyday stewardship of the natural world.
 Attending the November 2017 conference and meeting groups who had been involved was a valuable experience.
 It has since led to some groups registering their own Award activity, taking forward exploration of their local natural spaces independently, the perfect legacy for the project'